 This does not appear to have been fully implemented.
 There have been several legal and policy developments in this area over the last several years.
 In 2012, the federal government introduced a National Action Plan to Combat Human Trafficking.
 However, it fails to provide distinct measures to address Indigenous women's vulnerability to trafficking.
-Also, recent changes to Canadian prostitution laws may have negative impacts on more vulnerable Indigenous women.
+How women's vulnerability to trafficking laws may have negative impacts on more vulnerable Indigenous women.
+104